 So you want to have different web servers on your home network that are exposed to the outside world?
 How do you do that?
-Most web servers listen on port 80 for non-ssl and port 443 for ssl.
+Most web servers listen on the same ports: 80 for non-ssl and port 443 for ssl.
+If a request comes in for port 80

 Say your home network is setup like this:

 Go to duckdns.org (super simple) to create a subdomain url for each computer you’d like to access in your internal network from any computer in the world.
-I won’t explain it here as the duckdns site does a good job.
-In my example you would need to setup 3 subdomains for your home network, I’ll use the following:
+I won’t explain it here as the DuckDNS site does a good job.
+In my example you would need to set up 3 subdomains for your home network:

 2. Setup Port Forwarding